Inovesa/Inovesa/README.md

 *   Studies of [phase shift][4] (Inovesa v1.0)
 *   A wide [range of applications][5] (Inovesa v1.0)
 *   [Emitted synchrotron radiation][6] at different wavelengths (Inovesa v1.0)
+*   Simultaneous development of [bunch profile and emitted CSR][7] (Inovesa v1.0)

 ### Citing Inovesa
 We use the zenodo project to get a DOI for each version.
 So, when you use Inovesa to obtain your simulation results, you can [search zenodo for the right citation of your Inovesa version](https://zenodo.org/search?page=1&size=20&q=conceptrecid:597356&all_versions&sort=-version) to directly point to that specific version.
+To reference specific features, please refer to the corresponding describing paper named above.

 [1]: https://journals.aps.org/prab/abstract/10.1103/PhysRevAccelBeams.20.030704 "Parallelized Vlasov-Fokker-Planck solver for desktop personal computers"
 [2]: http://iopscience.iop.org/article/10.1088/1742-6596/1067/6/062025/meta "Elaborated Modeling of Synchrotron Motion in Vlasov-Fokker-Planck Solvers"